 In this project, students will use the programming language R to prepare a corpus of texts for analysis with the word2vec package.
 You should identify selection criteria for your corpus, complete whatever processes are necessary to make text files that can be loaded into R studio, train your model or models, and then conduct analysis on your corpus with your trained model(s).
 You are encouraged to experiment with different parameters and data-preparation processes and you will be asked to explain how you arrived at your decisions for model preparation and training in your final writeup for this assignment.

 First, you should create a corpus with *at least* 500,000 words; a million or more words will give you more reliable results.
 Be thoughtful in how you select and prepare texts for your corpus—you should choose texts that will enable you to get at research questions you’re interested in exploring.
-You should submit your corpus to us for approval no later than November 9th.
+You should submit your project plan to us for approval no later than November 4th.
 By email, send a brief description of your research question(s), a description of the texts you’re including (how many texts and words, where you got the texts, how you selected them), and your current plans for data preparation, and a few queries that you think will help you get at your research question.
 You should submit a revised version of your project plan no later than November 9th.
 Your revised project plan should include the publication details for the scholarly article(s) that you will be referencing, along with a note on how the article contributes to your understanding of the research question you are pursuing.
 By the time you submit your revised proposal, you should also have compiled your corpus and successfully trained a model on that corpus; please include in this proposal some initial queries you have tried and how the results of those queries relate to your research question.